How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 • as many stops at interesting places as possible

-• the longest possible transfer time (i.e. just under 24 hours)
+• and the longest possible transfer time (i.e. just under 24 hours)

 This requires four basic steps: